compleatang/sublimetext-pastepdf/readme.md

 # TODO

-* Build a paste with footnote function with cursor inside.
+* Build a paste with footnote function in pandoc format with cursor inside.